ndsev/zserio/compiler/extensions/cpp/README.md

 * Compares byte by byte and follows the rules of [lexicographical compare](https://en.cppreference.com/w/cpp/algorithm/lexicographical_compare).
-* The last byte is properly masked to used only the proper number of bits.
+* The last byte is properly masked to use only the proper number of bits.

 Comparison of [`bytes` fields](../../../doc/ZserioLanguageOverview.md#bytes-type) uses native comparison on the underlying `std::vector`.